gitter-badger/firesearch/README.md

 }
 ```

-3. In your app directory's build.gradle, add the following to your dependency:
+<b>3. </b>In your app directory's build.gradle, add the following to your dependency:

 ```java
 dependencies {